Kalnazar/PaintApp-iOS/README.md

 # PaintApp-iOS

 iOS(Storyboard) Paint App with color, thickness and "undo" and "clear" buttons.
+UI was written in code.

 ### Screenshots